 The survey can be completed on android mobile phones.
 The screen size is smaller, the questionnaires are more difficult to read and the buttons and keyboard to enter data are smaller making keying errors more frequent.

 It is recommended to purchase appropriate sized covers for the devices to protect them from water, rain, humidity and direct sun.
+All users of the mobile devices will sign a contract to document their responsibilities to maintain the devices undamaged and in good working condition.

 Number of devices